 A Chinese proverb advises, “It is better to light a candle than curse the darkness.”
 Complainers score dopamine by bitching about the darkness.

-As a bonus, Complaining provides gratuitous dopamine hits to players who delude themselves into believing that they're “doing something” when the only thing they're doing is mentalbating.
+As a bonus, Complaining provides gratuitous dopamine hits to players who delude themselves into believing they’re “doing something” when the only thing they’re doing is mentalbating.

 “Unintelligent people always look for a scapegoat.” – Ernest Bevin

-When safety and esteem addicts fear that their safety and status are being threatened they experience dopamine withdrawal.
+When safety and esteem addicts fear their safety and status are being threatened they experience dopamine withdrawal.
 Honesty is not an option because admitting to insecurities, fears, or culpability threatens safety and diminishes esteem which exacerbates the pain.
 To ease the pain, scapegoaters do what chimpanzees do when their dopamine flow is threatened — they look for scapegoats.

 Scapegoating mollifies dopamine withdrawal by providing players with a convenient esteem / dopamine protecting ruse along with an effective esteem / dopamine elevating deception.
 The ruse helps safety and esteem addicts hide from their insecurities and deny responsibility.
 The deception leaves mean scapegoaters feeling morally superior to demeaned scapegoats.

 Scapegoating, like Complaining, is also an easy way for acceptance addicts to win the approval of other mentalbators.